tflores-doc/template-sfdc2msdyn-contact-aggregation/README.md

 ### Running on Mule Runtime Standalone
-Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
-To follow the example, this will be `mule.env=prod`.
+Complete all properties in one of the property files, and run your app with the corresponding environment variable to use it.

 ## Running on CloudHub